JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 > See the [resulting commit](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/commit/a46f0a98b8d95656e664dca0d95da196034f2ec3).

-#### Configure and migrate :core:designsystem
+### Configure and migrate :core:designsystem

-With only UI code left to migrate, we start transitioning the `:core:designsystem` module, with the font resources and typography.
+With only UI code left to migrate, we transition the `:core:designsystem` module into KMP, with the font resources and typography:
-Apart from configuring the KMP module and creating the `commonMain` source set, we made the `JetcasterTypography` argument for the `MaterialExpressiveTheme` into a composable, encapsulating the calls to multiplatform fonts.
+* We configured the module and created the `commonMain` source set.
+* We made the `JetcasterTypography` argument for the `MaterialExpressiveTheme` into a composable, encapsulating the calls to multiplatform fonts.

 > See the [resulting commit](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/commit/4aa92e3f38d06aa64444163d865753e47e9b2a97).